namndev/namndev.github.io/_posts/2020-02-22-building-an-api-with-firebase.md

   });
 ```

 This code is creating an endpoint `/api/create-item` that you make a `POST` call to.
-When the POST call is made, it adds the `item` from the body to a collection in the database called `items` with an id of the value you passed in called “id” here.
+When the POST call is made, it adds the `item` from the body to a collection in the database called `items` with an id of the value you passed in called  `id` here.
 Collections in a NoSQL database are just a `collector` of `documents`.
 You could just as easily do this with a specific document.
 I tend to like collections when using firestore because they are easy to understand.
 You can also think of collections similarly to `tables` in a SQL Database.

 >If you also notice, I’ve prefixed the endpoint with `/api` here.
 This is not required, but is typically convent with any API you create.